IFB-ElixirFr/biosphere-microcloud/README.md

 # biosphere-microcloud

-Component recipes for MicroCloud
+This repository contains the recipes needed to deploy MicroScope on [IFB Biosphere](https://biosphere.france-bioinformatique.fr/).

-This repository contains the recipes needed to deploy MicroScope on IFB Biosphere.
+SlipStream components clone this repository and execute scripts from it.

 ## Components & application